-Pills for pressure on the letter z.
-Z - hypnotics, or high-precision means of "different caliber" for insomnia.
+Blood pressure tablets starting with the letter z.
+Z – hypnotics, or high-precision remedies of “various calibers” for insomnia.
 Rehabilitation after medical abortion

-In the conditions of modern urban life and increased mental work, a person often experiences unbearable stress.
-And stress, physical inactivity, the use of stimulants such as coffee, tobacco, alcohol contribute to sleep disturbance.
-Most often, for the symptomatic treatment of insomnia disorders (this is what insomnia is called), a mild hypnotic, for example, of plant origin, is used.
+In the conditions of modern city life and increased mental work, a person often experiences unbearable stress.
+And stress, physical inactivity, and the use of stimulants such as coffee, tobacco, and alcohol contribute to sleep disturbances.
+Most often for symptomatic therapy For insomnia disorders (this is what insomnia is called), a mild hypnotic is used, for example, plant origin.

-Good sleeping pills must be effective and safe.
+A good sleeping pill must be effective and safe

-But medical science does not stand still, and such drugs as, for example, peony tincture, "Corvalol" and "Fitosedan" are being replaced by new generation drugs that improve sleep.
-In addition, they do not cause the side effects of the "classic" remedies.
-These drugs are referred to as the so-called Z - hypnotics.
+But medical science does not stand still, and such drugs as, for example, peony tincture, Corvalol and Phytosedan are being replaced by new generation drugs that improve sleep.
+In addition, they do not cause side effects typical of “classical” drugs.
+These drugs belong to the so-called Z - hypnotics.
 What is it and how to choose the most suitable sedative or sleeping pill?

 What are Z - hypnotic (sleeping pills) drugs?

-As you know, "hypnotics", from the word "hypnosis" are called sleeping pills.
-According to modern standards, it is necessary to start the treatment of insomnia disorders (that is, insomnia and sleep disorders) with non-drug methods: changing the work and rest routine, walking, going to bed on time, treating diseases that can provoke insomnia, for example, thyrotoxicosis or neurasthenia.
+As you know, sleeping pills are called “hypnotics”, from the word “hypnosis”.
+By modern standards, it is necessary to begin treatment of insomnia disorders (that is, insomnia and difficulty falling asleep) with non-medicinal methods: changing the work and rest schedule, walking, going to bed on time, treating diseases that can provoke insomnia, for example, thyrotoxicosis or neurasthenia.

-In the event that these measures are not enough, then sedatives of herbal origin are prescribed.
-They are available over the counter, and nearly all have mild sedative and hypnotic effects.
-In this case, a weak effect is an advantage, since the degree of sleep disturbance is small.
-In addition, they are not addictive and have a low price tag.
+If these measures are not enough, then sedatives of herbal origin are prescribed.
+They are available freely, without prescriptions, and almost all are mildly sedative and hypnotic effect.
+IN in this case the weak effect is an advantage since the degree of sleep disturbance is small.
+In addition, they are not addictive, and these drugs have a low price.

-Perhaps the most effective effect is "Valocordin", due to the content of phenobarbital.
-It is the only barbiturate available without a prescription as part of Valocordin (Corvalola).
+Perhaps Valocordin has the most effective effect due to its phenobarbital content.
+It is the only barbiturate that can be purchased without a prescription as part of Valocordin (Corvalol).

 Valocordin has a sedative effect

-In the event that sleep disorders become so pronounced that they interfere with work and lead a normal life, then the appointment of "real" sleeping pills is required, which cannot be purchased without appropriate prescriptions.
+In the event that sleep disorders become so pronounced that they interfere with work and leading a normal lifestyle, then the appointment of “real” sleep aids is required. sleeping pills, which cannot be purchased without appropriate prescriptions.

-Time has shown that this is not so: benzodiazepine drugs, for example, nitrazepam ("Radedorm") or "Phenazepam" plunge a person into a deep sleep, but in the morning they cause a feeling of weakness.
+Time has shown that this is not so: benzodiazepine drugs, for example, nitrazepam (Radedorm) or Phenazepam, plunge a person into deep dream, but the next morning they leave you feeling exhausted.
 They also relax muscles (muscle relaxation), which can be dangerous when driving.
-Also, these drugs cause withdrawal syndrome: the patient is "addicted" to such drugs.
+Also, these drugs cause withdrawal syndrome: the patient becomes “addicted” to such drugs.

-Therefore, the persistent search for such funds continued, which satisfied a very "capricious" list of requirements.
-So, for example, it is known that a good sleeping pill of the new generation should approach the ideal as much as possible.
-It should immediately induce sleep, cease its effect no later than an hour after waking up, maintain daytime vigor and efficiency, and not cause addiction and side effects.
-In this case, the drug should not be used as a sedative medicine, should not affect memory and thinking.
+Therefore, the persistent search for such means that satisfied a very “capricious” list of requirements continued.
+For example, it is known that a good sleeping pill of the new generation should be as close to the ideal as possible.
+It should immediately induce sleep, cease its effect no later than an hour after waking up, maintain daytime alertness and performance, and not cause addiction or side effects.
+However, the drug should not be used as sedative medicine, do not affect memory and thinking.

 And finally, at the end of the twentieth century, such drugs appeared, they were called Z - hypnotics.
-They are able to very selectively affect the structures of inhibitory GABAergic (inhibitory) receptors.
-Scientifically, these drugs are called "non-benzodiazepine agonists of benzodiazepine receptors."
-Representatives of this family began to enter the world pharmaceutical market in 1993.
+They are capable of very selectively influencing the structures of inhibitory GABAergic (inhibitory) receptors.
+Scientifically, these drugs are called “non-benzodiazepine benzodiazepine receptor agonists.”
+Representatives of this family began entering the global pharmaceutical market in 1993.

-By tradition, all Z - drugs have an international non-proprietary name, which in Russian transcription begins with the letter "z".
-Consider the typical representatives of this class.
+By tradition, all Z-drugs have international generic name, which in Russian transcription begins with the letter “z”.
+Let's look at typical representatives of this class.

 Zopiclone